spectrumAI/SIP/docs/combining_pixel_image_sea_ice_sentinel1.md

     1. **Train classifier.**
         1. Click on ***'Train classifier'*** under ***Classification*** menu and then choose the config_os.yaml file.
-        1. Once training is finished, go to ***raw_data_dir*** defined in the config file to take a look at the generated label maps of the training images.
+        1. Once training is finished (note this may take a while, depending on the performance of your graphics card), go to ***raw_data_dir*** defined in the config file to take a look at the generated label maps of the training images.
         1. Go to ***dirs->save->model*** folder defined in the config file, check ***the training and validation accuracies*** in the ***train.log*** file.

     1. **Is the result good?**